Kailasanathar Temple, Karaikal: Mangani

-Float Festival in Chandra Theertham
+Theppotsavam

 The temple tank Chandra Theertham is associated with the main three temples of Karaikal.
-The Float festivals (தெப்பத்திருவிழா) in Karaikal with the idols of Lord Kailasanathar from this temple and Lord Nithyakalyana Perumal from the perumal temple is an important festival celebrated here.
+The Float festival (தெப்பத்திருவிழா) or Theppotsavam in Karaikal is conducted by both the Kailasanathar temple and the Nithyakalyana Perumal temple, at different dates.
+The celebrations idols of Lord Kailasanathar and his consort Soundarambal are taken in procession to the pond, where a festive float carries them for a circuit.

-Karaikal Chariot festival
+Rathotsavam

 The chariot of Karaikal is dedicated to Kailasanathar Temple.
 The Karaikal Chariot festival is celebrated once a year.
 The idol of Lord Kailasanathar is taken in the chariot through the important streets of Karaikal.
 The cord of the chariot is held and pulled by the devotees to move the chariot forward.